Partnership Hopes to Bring Breakthrough Epidural Stimulator Technologies to Millions

 Bold Business CEO Ed Kopko, in exclusive interviews, sat down with key leaders of the Reeve Foundation to discuss the Foundation’s exciting next steps.
 Henry Stifel III, Vice Chairman of the Board and Peter Wilderotter, CEO and President of the Reeve Foundation were both genuinely excited about the new era for the Reeve Foundation.

-Stifel, who was the first namesake of the Foundation, explained, “The Reeve Foundation funded research at many fine Universities over the years.
+Stifel, who was the first namesake of the Foundation, and whose story is told in Ed Kopko’s book “Project Bold Life: The Proven Formula for Taking on Challenges and Achieving Happiness and Success”, explained, “The Reeve Foundation funded research at many fine Universities over the years.
 The work done at Cal Tech, UCLA and University of Louisville led to the creation of tests and research on epidural stimulation.”
 It was out of this research that the breakthrough would come.

 The role of the Foundation, for the past 20 years, according to Wilderotter, was research.
 “If you think about the not-for-profit sector, it really exists to do what the governments can’t do and the market is not interested in,” said Wilderotter.
 With its fund-raising capabilities, the Reeve Foundation funded research in spinal cord injury (SCI), a condition that impacts over 5 million people worldwide.
 It was risky research that did not have a clear path to results.
 Tirelessly raising funds and seeking answers for over 20 years, the Foundation’s quest eventually led to a research breakthrough.